-- the requirements that are laid down in the Electronic Signature Act [1] and Decree [2] and the corresponding regulations [3 and 4]; - 2.
-ETSI EN 319 411-2 [5] (specifically for the qualified certificates); - 3.
-ETSI EN 319 411-1 [6] (specifically for non-qualified, server, website and EV SSL certificates); - 4.
-Additional PKIoverheid requirements (hereinafter: PKIo requirements). - Certificate profiles and certificate status information The requirements in this category relate to the content of the certificates to be issued and the format in which the certificate status information (for example a Certification Revocation List or the Online Certificate Status Protocol) are presented.
+- 1. the requirements that are laid down in the Trust Services Decree and the European regulation 910/2014 (eIDAS); - 2.
+ETSI EN 319 411-2 (specifically for the qualified certificates); - 3.
+ETSI EN 319 411-1 (specifically for non-qualified, server, website and EV SSL certificates); - 4.
+Additional PKIoverheid requirements (hereinafter: PKIo requirements); - 5.
+CA/Browser Forum: "Network and Certificate System Security Requirements" (Netsec). - Certificate profiles and certificate status information The requirements in this category relate to the content of the certificates to be issued and the format in which the certificate status information (for example a Certification Revocation List or the Online Certificate Status Protocol) are presented.
 The requirements are divided into legal requirements, requirements under ETSI and additional PKIoverheid requirements.
 This category of requirements is included in part 3 as an appendix to the CP and as such forms part of the CP.